 Q: What are your school colors and mascot?

 A: Our school colors are royal blue and gold.
-Our mascot is the bear, partly in honor of our founder and director’s beloved dog named Bear.
+Our mascot is the bear, partly in honor of our founder and Head of School's beloved dog named Bear.

 Q: What are the school hours?

 A: Instruction begins at 8:00am and ends at 3:30pm.
 We ask that students arrive at 7:45am in order to prepare for their day and to be picked up at 3:15pm for K-5th grade and 3:25pm for 6-12th grade.

 Q: What is the school week / school year like?

 A: Our four day program operates Monday through Thursday while our five day program includes Friday.
 Our course curriculum is structured by the four day week, so the Friday school day is structured a little differently, usually with opportunities to study during the morning and service or extra curricular activities taking place in the afternoon.
 After school activities take place throughout the week as organized and special events are announced throughout the year.
-Our school year follows Cy-Fair’s closely for major holidays and our calendar is released each summer.
-You may view our current calendar under the Events section of our website.
+Our school year calendar follows Cy-Fair's closely for major holidays and our calendar is released each summer.
+You may view our current school event calendar under the Events section of our website.

 Q: Do you have a school lunch program?

 Q: Are students required to wear a uniform?

 A: Yes, our standard uniform consists of casual dress pants/shorts or skirts with knit polo’s or blouses in school colors.
 Our chapel uniform (worn weekly on chapel days) consists of dress slacks, long-sleeve collared shirts with ties for boys and jumpers with collared blouses for girls.
 Our uniform provider is Land’s End, but casual uniform items may be purchased elsewhere.
 More information about our uniform dress code is found in the Student Life section of our website.

 Q: What sports/fine arts/extracurricular activities do you offer?